 Please do not come to the clinics for a test without an appointment.

-The most common reasons to get a test are that you have symptoms, you have been exposed to someone who tested positive for COVID-19, or you require a test before a medical or dental procedure.
+The most common reasons to get a test are that you have symptoms, you have been exposed to someone who tested positive for COVID-19, or you require a test before a medical or dental procedure or prior to travel.

 - shortness of breath